7 Tips for Making Mealtimes Less Stressful

-The benefits of eating family meals together are well documented – better grades, healthier eating habits, and stronger parent/child relationships.
-As parents, we envision that our meals will be happy, social times with our families.
+The benefits of eating family meals together are well documented – better grades, healthier eating habits, and stronger parent-child relationships.
+We envision that our meals will be happy, social times with our families.
 But the reality is often very different.

 For parents who have concerns about their child’s eating habits or nutrition, there can be added pressure during meals.
 Mealtimes can become power struggles.
 Over time, these power struggles can become overwhelming for the entire family and interfere with the overall positive benefits listed above.

 How do you make mealtimes better after what may have been years of frustration?
 Here are some ideas to keep meals positive for the entire family: